Comcast/ActorServiceRegistry/README.md

 Description
 --------
 </a>
-The Akka Service Registry is a cluster singleton that is used to discover and resolve references to microservice actors across an Akka cluster.
+The Service Registry for Akka is a cluster singleton that is used to discover and resolve references to microservice actors across an Akka cluster.
 It serves as a dependency injection mechanism that asychronously and dynamically wires together dependencies between service consumers and service implementor actors.

-Subscriber actors interact with the Akka Service Registry asking for dependent service actors.
-Publisher actors interact with the Akka Service Registry informing the registry of their availability.
+Subscriber actors interact with the Service Registry for Akka asking for dependent service actors.
+Publisher actors interact with the Service Registry for Akka informing the registry of their availability.
 When publisher actors register their availability, subscriber actors are delivered their endpoint references who in turn publish their availability as their dependencies are supplied.
 In this way, service actor availability cascades across the cluster.

 Publisher actors withdraw their availability by: